 - HMRC must not have proceedings for recovery of tax for the amount in question.

-- The HMRC would not accept relief claim that arose from a mistake in calculation of the tax due.
+- The HMRC would not accept relief claims that arose from a mistake in the calculation of the tax due.

 How to Claim Relief from Overpayment relief.